waku-org/nwaku/apps/liteprotocoltester/README.md

 - Notice there is a configurable wait before start publishing messages as it is noticed time is needed for the service nodes to get connected to full nodes from simulator
 - light clients will print report on their and the connected service node's connectivity to the network in every 20 secs.

+#### Test monitoring

+Navigate to http://localhost:3033 to see the lite-protocol-tester dashboard.

 ### Phase 3

 > Run independently on a chosen waku fleet